-We may be unable to obtain additional capital required to fund our operations and finance our growth.
+We may be unable to obtain additional capital required to finance our growth and our acquisition strategy may be adversely affected by unpredictable and unstable market conditions.

-The installation of our secure credentialing systems requires capital expenditures.
-Moreover, our strategy includes growth of our business through acquisitions.
-At March 31, 2007, we had cash and cash equivalents of \$4.1 million and availability under our line of credit of \$47.7 million.
-While we believe we have adequate capital resources to meet current working capital requirements and have been successful in the past in obtaining financing for working capital, capital expenditures, and acquisitions, we expect to have ongoing capital needs as we continue to expand our business.
-If we require additional financing, we may be unsuccessful in raising additional financing or we may not be able to do so on terms that are not excessively dilutive to existing stockholders or less costly than existing sources of financing.
-Failure to secure additional financing in a timely manner and on favorable terms could have a material adverse effect on our growth strategy, financial performance and stock price and could require us to delay or abandon our development and expansion plans or to implement certain cost reduction initiatives resulting in the curtailment of our operations.
+Our strategy includes growth of our business through strategic acquisitions.
+In addition, the installation of our secure credentialing systems requires significant capital expenditures.
+At September 30, 2007, we had cash and cash equivalents of \$11.9 million and availability under our line of credit of \$42.1 million.
+While we believe we have adequate capital resources to meet current working capital and capital expenditure requirements and have been successful in the past in obtaining financing for working capital, capital expenditures, and acquisitions, we expect to have increased capital needs as we continue to expand our business.
+In addition, our acquisition strategy may be adversely affected by unpredictable and unstable market conditions.
+Particularly during periods of adverse economic conditions or during a tightening of global credit markets, we may be unsuccessful in raising additional financing or we may have difficulty in obtaining financing at attractive rates or on terms that are not excessively dilutive to existing stockholders.
+Failure to secure additional financing in a timely manner and on favorable terms could have a material adverse effect on our growth strategy, financial performance and stock price and could require us to delay or abandon our expansion plans.